Muz32/belly-button-challenge/README.md

 # belly-button-challenge

 In this assignment challenge, I built an interactive dashboard for data visualizations using JavaScript.
 This involved utilizing the JavaScript libraries Plotly and D3 (Data-Driven Documents).
 The dashboard dynamically represents data from a study examining microbial species found in human navel samples.
-Further information about the dataset can be found on the following webpage: https://robdunnlab.com/projects/belly-button-biodiversity/.
+For more information, please visit the [Rob Dunn Lab's Belly Button Biodiversity project page](https://robdunnlab.com/projects/belly-button-biodiversity).

 # App deployment on GitHub
 The interactive dashboard for the visualisations can be accessed via the following link: https://muz32.github.io/belly-button-challenge/.